Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/docs/bitbox/rawtransactions.md

 ### `decodeScript`

-Decode an Array of hex\-encoded scripts.
+Decode an Array of hex-encoded scripts.

 #### Arguments